hashicorp/vagrant_cloud/README.md

 first is direct interaction using a `VagrantCloud::Client` instance.
 The second is a basic model based approach using a `VagrantCloud::Account` instance.

+### Authentication

+The access token that is used for authenticated requests can be set in one of three ways:

+* Static access token set directly in the client
+* Static access token extracted from the `VAGRANT_CLOUD_TOKEN` environment variable
+* Generated [HCP service principal](https://developer.hashicorp.com/hcp/docs/hcp/iam/service-principal) access token when `HCP_CLIENT_ID` and `HCP_CLIENT_SECRET` environment variables are set

 ### Direct Client

 The `VagrantCloud::Client` class contains all the underlying functionality which with